All About Opticians

 John: The second thing that comes to mind is education levels.
 I had a student once that left our opticianry program only to return when he found the training for COA/Surgical tech overwhelming.
 Can you talk a little about the varying educational expectations?

 Sergina: There are various roads to becoming an ophthalmic technician.
-On the job training is one such road.
-However, without formal training, it can be overwhelming.
-I highly recommend that while a person learns on the job that they also attend live seminars, online webinars, and perform self-study by reading books and ophthalmic publications.
-There are ophthalmic programs available throughout the USA.
+On-the-job training is one such road.
+However, with formal training, it can be manageable.
+While people learn on the job, they should also attend live seminars and online webinars and perform self-study by reading books and ophthalmic publications.
+Also, find a mentor willing to share knowledge and help you gain expertise.
+There are a few ophthalmic programs available throughout the USA.
 These programs can run anywhere from six months to a few years.
 Some programs qualify one to sit for a particular level of certification.
-There are some ophthalmic technicians who, like myself, received their training in the US Army.
-My training was six months and I took the AAO Home study course to qualify to take the COA test.
-Four years later, I took and passed the COT test.
-Six years later, I took and passed the COMT test.
+There are also ophthalmic technicians who, like myself, received their training in the US Army.
+My training was six months, and I took the AAO Home Study course to qualify for the COA test.
+Four years later, I took and passed the COT test, and six years later, I took and passed the COMT test.

 John: If understand you, all levels of certifications require no formal college degrees?

 Sergina: No formal college degrees are required.
 However, there are formal OT programs available throughout the USA where one can get an associate’s degree.
-After attending a formal program, one must sit for the IJCAHPO certification test to be certified.
-A degree opens many doors to OT.
-For example, when ophthalmic industry considers hiring an OT, one with a degree will be considered before one without a degree.
+After attending a formal program, one must still sit for the IJCAHPO certification test to become certified.
+However, a bachelor of science degree opens many doors to an OT.
+For example, when the ophthalmic industry considers hiring an OT, a candidate with a degree will be considered before one without a degree.

 John: Can you tell us about demand, job growth expectations and your view on the future of the COA certifications?